 Round plastic label holding together the Kraft packaging for the Organicup packaging - unknown if 'compostable'.

 - Plastic within the Zao beauty range.
 Mascara and eyeliner inner tubes.
-You will shortly be able to send these back to The Kind Store for recycling.

 We have currently halted supplying dymo embossed labels for the amber glass bottles as they too have a non-recyclable plastic backing.
 We are looking into screen printing our own bottles instead.